Tanisyr/DataCleaningProject/README.md

 complete, tidy dataset
 4. Calculates summary averages of each measurement
 5. Outputs this summary dataset to `summary.txt` in the working directory

+## Running the Script

+The script can be sourced into R or R Studio, or it can be run from the command line with `Rscript run_analysis.R`.
+This will create a `/data` directory with the data .zip file, and a `summary.txt` file with the output of the analysis in the working directory.